JonahCoffelt/Human-AI-Interaction-Research/Literature/A risk-based model for human-artificial intelligence conflict resolution in process systems.md

 2) Propose mathematical equations to measure conflict probability
 3) Develop conflict resolution strategies by minimizing the conflict risk.

+## The Model
+Generally, the model lies on a two axis plane, where the $x$ is the agreement of interpretation and $y$ is agreement of actions.

 # Models, Datasets, Algorithms